jancarloviray/scalable-maintainable-css/README.md

 - Is it easy for new members to discover elements and modify?
 - Will new features be easy to add?
 - How easy is it to create changes?
 What about global changes?

-## What is a maintainable CSS?

-TODO: define scalability and maintainability

 ## BEM